Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Civil Recourse

-You have a right to seek compensation for damages from the owner, individual, or establishment harboring the dog at the time of the incident.
-To be successful, you will need to prove your losses in a personal injury lawsuit.
+You have a right to seek compensation for damages from the owner, individual, or the establishment harboring the dog at the time of the incident.
+To succeed, you must prove your losses in a personal injury lawsuit.
 Some steps that you can take to establish your loss include:

 • Seeking medical attention and building a recorded medical history of the incident